 Visual Scripting in Effect House lets you create interactive effects without worrying about writing text-based code.
 Use nodes and variables to create complex logic.

 To open the Visual Scripting panel, click the Graph icon on the top-left of the Effect House interface.
-By default, a navigational mini-map will show up on the top-right corner of the panel.

 Visual Scripting Nodes